-Please contact your Community Police Officer directly or call 650-522-7746 if you would like to schedule an Officer to attend your meeting.
-Community Police Officers can speak to your neighbors on a wide range of crime prevention topics and give an update on issues in your neighborhood.
+Please contact your Neighborhood Watch program directly at 650-522-7791 if you would like to schedule a member of the police department to attend your meeting.
+A representative the police department can speak to your neighbors on a wide range of crime prevention topics and give an update on issues in your neighborhood.

-If this is your very first Neighborhood Watch meeting please visit our Getting Started section for information on notifying your neighbors.
+If this is your very first Neighborhood Watch meeting, please visit our how to get started section for information on notifying your neighbors.